James-buzz/laravel-file-uploads-s3/README.md

 # Laravel File Uploads with S3

-This is a simple concrete example on how you can upload files to Amazon S3 using Laravel.
+This repo showcases a simple, concrete example of how to upload files to Amazon S3 using Laravel.

-The advantage to using S3 is that it allows you to offload the storage of files to a dedicated service, which can be more cost-effective and scalable than storing files on your server.
+Using S3 offers the advantage of offloading file storage to a dedicated service, which can be more cost-effective and scalable than storing files on your own server.

-This project uses the [Uppy](https://uppy.io/) which is a JavaScript file uploader that can be easily integrated into your frontend application.
+This project utilises Uppy, a JavaScript file uploader that easily integrates into your frontend application.
-To handle the file uploads on the backend, this project emulates the [Uppy Companion](https://uppy.io/docs/companion/) server in Laravel.
+For handling file uploads on the backend, this project emulates the Uppy Companion server in Laravel.

-Credits to [TappNetwork](https://github.com/TappNetwork/laravel-uppy-s3-multipart-upload) for an example of how to do this originally.
+Credit goes to [TappNetwork](https://github.com/TappNetwork/laravel-uppy-s3-multipart-upload) for providing the original example of this implementation.

 ## Project Structure